Frank Niro

 VP CAP-MF (affaires pédagogiques, médecine familiale)

 I see pedagogy as the intersection where learner safety, wellness, and the quality of our training come together.
-It shapes how we show up for our patients, and just as importantly, how we feel when we go home at the end of the day.
-When the curriculum, benchmarks, teaching team, and the resident voice are all aligned, our demanding work becomes sustainable.
+It shapes how we show up for our patients and how we feel at the end of the day.
+When expectations, teaching, and the resident voice are aligned, the work becomes sustainable.

 Frank